armory/docs/content/en/docs/spinnaker-install-admin-guides/Installation/install-on-gke-operator.md

     }
 ```

-## Add the Kubernetes Provider Account
+## Add the Kubernetes provider account

 There are a few ways to do this with Operator.
 This uses the typical way of doing it with config.
 The Account CRD is probably the way this will be done in the future.